If you want Essay Corrections, follow the following procedures:

 2. Type your original essay on the computer*.- Use the strikethrough feature to cross out omitted or altered text.- Add in new text but be sure to follow #3

-3. Using the comment feature on MS Word (Click “Review”, “New Comment”), place a comment at the end of each sentence/paragraph that shows which part of the rubric is being fixed and label it with the language of the rubric.
-For example, if you are redoing your thesis – label your thesis “thesis” point.
+3. Using the comment feature on MS Word (Click “Review”, “New Comment”), place a comment at the end of each sentence/paragraph that shows which part of the rubric is being fixed and label it with the section of the rubric (See bullet list below).

 4. Explain why the change is better.